 Popovers are used to display transient content such as menus, options, additional actions, and more.
 They stand out visually through stroke and drop shadow and float on top of the interface.

 The placement for a popover is very contextual, as it depends on where the source is located on the screen.
-When the source is a rectangular shape (a dropdown, button, etc.), there are 4 placement options.
+When the source is a rectangular shape (a picker, button, etc.), there are 4 placement options.
 The default is left-aligned below the source.

 When the source is a square (icon-only button, tool, etc.), there are 8 different placement options.
 The default is, again, left-aligned below the source.

 The space between the popover and its source is the same no matter the placement: 6 px on desktop scale and 8 px on mobile scale.
-The only exception is a quiet dropdown, which does not have any space between the popover menu and the field button.
+The only exception is a quiet picker, which does not have any space between the popover menu and the field button.

 Whenever a popover is displayed, the source should take its down/selected state to indicate the connection between the popover and its source.
 By default, a popover does not have a tip.